pschnapp/FULE/doc/Theory.md

 \right.
 $$

-The $\star$ is a new operation: it is a modified matrix multiplication operation; whereas in normal matrix multiplication the elements are multiplied piece-wise and then summed, in $\star$ the summation is replaced with the product of the non-zero elements of the piece-wise products.
+The $\star$ is a new operation: it is a modified matrix multiplication operation; whereas in normal matrix multiplication the elements are multiplied piece-wise and then summed, in $\star$ the summation is replaced with the product of the non-zero elements of the piece-wise multiplication.

 Using $\star$ within $prop$ replaces having to reset the entries to $1$ each iteration, and it also helps propagate the elastic coefficients more correctly in the calculation of $T$[^1].